uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/classifier-generation.md

     # Get paths to new images and image dir
     new_dataset = os.path.join(os.getcwd(),'imgs')
     new_images_path = os.path.join(os.getcwd(), new_dataset, 'clf_imgs')
+    # Make new directory
     os.makedirs(new_images_path, exist_ok=True)
     # Get txt for image
     label_fn = img_path.replace('.jpg', '.txt')
+    # Initialize list to hold shape parameters
     image_data = []
     # Read in target information for this image
     with open(label_fn, 'r') as label_file: